Twins tie team record with 8 homers in 16-7 win over Angels

 The Twins hit three home runs in the seventh to extend their lead to 14-2.
 Sano’s two-run shot and Schoop’s solo homer marked the sixth time the Twins had gone back-to-back this season.
 Kepler added a two-run drive.

-Twins starter Martín Pérez (7-1) went five innings and yielded two runs on five hits.
+Twins starter Martín Pérez (7-1) went five innings and yielded two runs and five hits.

 TOUGH DAY